gogo9th/star-echo/README.md

 ## Software Description

-- When the software is executed, all music extension files (`.flac, .mp3, .wav, .wma`) in the current directory are applied the Cathedral sound effect and their converted new music files are saved in the `"FINAL"` folder created in the same directory.
+- When the software is executed, all music extension files (`.flac, .mp3, .wav, .wma`) in the current directory are applied the filter's sound effect and their converted new music files are saved in the `"FINAL"` folder created in the same directory.

 - All sub-directory structures of original music files are preserved and saved in the `"FINAL"` folder.

 - Already converted music files in the past (whose converted version already exists in the `"FINAL"` folder) are skipped.

-- A pre-built Windows software is available:  [`q2cathedral_windows.exe`](https://github.com/gogo9th/yp-q2-cathedral/blob/main/q2cathedral_windows.exe) (but might get blocked by Windows Defender, so you need to turn it off).
+- A pre-built Windows software is available:  [`star-echo.exe`](https://github.com/gogo9th/star-echo/blob/main/star-echo.exe) (but might get blocked by Windows Defender, so you need to turn it off).

-- Music File Conversion Web Server: [https://q2cathedral.com](https://q2cathedral.com)
+- Music File Conversion Web Server: [http://winterstar.org:3000](http://winterstar.org:3000)

 ## Ubuntu Installation (minimum 20.04 required)